CGI-IUGS/timescale-data/README.md

 # Geologic Timescale

-Multiple versions of a RDF representation of the ISC, as published at https://stratigraphy.org/chart
+Multiple versions of a RDF representation of the ISC are in https://github.com/CGI-IUGS/timescale-data/tree/master/rdf.
+These are based on data published by the **International Commission on Stratigraphy** at https://stratigraphy.org/chart.

 ISC Timescale vocabularies after ISC2016-12 are formalized according to geologic timescale ontology http://resource.geosciml.org/ontology/timescale/gts, which aligns with OWL-Time (http://www.w3.org/2006/time), and imports SOSA (http://www.w3.org/ns/sosa/), a lightweight alignment with ISO19156.
 Spatial data uses GeoSPARQL.